Corn Lab Instructions:

 should contain a general written summary of your results as well as

 tables showing your actual data sets.
-The written summary should provide enough detail that a reader
+The written summary should not give specific data (that will be in the tables) but should provide enough detail that a reader

 would know what your general qualitative results were without referring to